xanzinfl/Rune-Guardian-Docs/COMMANDLIST.md

 ---

-This list provides all available commands for Rune Bot, along with their descriptions and required options.
-Use this as a reference to make the most out of Rune Bot’s functionality!
+This list provides all available commands for Rune Guardian, along with their descriptions and required options.
+Use this as a reference to make the most out of Rune Guardian’s functionality!